Ashley Campbell

 The February 22 earthquake destroyed the home I grew up in, which my parents were still living in.
 When the red zone was announced in June 2011 I started the campaign for the area to be returned to nature.

-I want to work with nature to face the challenges of climate change, pollution, and biodiversity loss.
+I want to work with nature to face the challenges of polluted waterways, climate change, and biodiversity loss.

 I am standing as an independent.
-My loyalty is to the environment and the people of our ward, not to any political party.
+My loyalty is to the environment and the people of our constituency, not to any political party.

-(Photo: watering some of the first plants to go into Brooker Reserve, Burwood, in 2015.)
+(Photo: watering the first plants to go into Brooker Reserve, Burwood, in 2015.)